tuanminh2917/nhap_mon/README.md

 We uploaded some prominent update version of our project

 ### Process
-We have developed the 'local' version of the website, which means that
+We have developed the 'local' version of the website, which means that:
     - the database is stored in local device.
     - to access the website, you need to type http://localhost:3000 to the domain text-box